Sampresh22/AnalystLab-Internship-Project-/README.md

 # AnalystLab-Internship-Project-
-Business Intelligence dashboard and analytics project developed using SQL and Power BI
+Business Intelligence dashboard and analytics project developed using SQL and Power BI.